openwdl/wdl/tests/README.md

 </details>
 </pre>

-The `meta` section of the `task` or `workflow` can be used to specify test meadata.
-Currently, two attributes are supported:
+The `meta` section of the `task` or `workflow` can be used to specify test meadata using the `test_config` attribute.
+This attribute accepts either a directive or an array of directives, where each directive is one of the following string values.

-* `optional`: Boolean; whether an automated testing framework is allowed to skip the example or ignore a failure.
+* Necessity: these directives are mutually exclusive, in increasing order of precedence:
+    * "required": The test harness must run the test. (default)
+    * "optional": The test harness may choose whether or not to run the test.
+If the test harness does run the test and it is unsuccessful, it should be reported as a warning rather than an error.
+    * "ignore": The test harness must not run the test.
+* Expected result: these directives are mutually exclusive, in increasing order of precedence:
+    * "succeed": The test is expected to succeed. (default)
-* `fail`: Boolean; whether the task/workflow is expected to fail; defaults to `false`.
+    * "fail": The test is expected to fail.

 <pre>
 <details>